 As you take on projects (paid or unpaid), make sure you take photos and start building your portfolio.
 Another way you can use these photos is to include them on a professional flyer along with your services, rates and testimonials from clients.

-Deliver your flyers along with your business card to retail businesses or sporting event organizers likely to advertise using balloons (ie car dealerships, restaurants, shopping malls, marathon races, etc..).
+Deliver your flyers along with your business card to retail businesses or sporting event organizers.
+Think of companies likely to advertise using balloons (ie car dealerships, restaurants, shopping malls, marathon races, etc..).

 Partner with Other Business Owners

-You can also partner with local florists and party planners, referring clients to each other or giving the referrer a referral fee for each new customer.
+You can also partner with local florists and party planners.
+Refer clients to each other or give the referrer a referral fee for each new customer.
 A benefit to doing this is that you don’t have to pay to advertise until you actually get paid by customers.

 Use Local Directories